BlockstreamResearch/bip-frost-dkg/README.md

 ## ChillDKG

 ChillDKG is the DKG protocol proposed in this BIP.
-Its main advantages over existing DKG protocols are that it does not require any external secure channel or broadcast mechanism, and recovering a signer is securely possible from a single seed and the full transcript of the protocol.
+Its main advantages over existing DKG protocols are that it does not require any external secure channel or consensus mechanism, and recovering a signer is securely possible from a single seed and the full transcript of the protocol.

 TODO It's a wrapper around encpedpop